lquqpgqr/WoodShop/README.md

 # WoodShop
 This is an Furniture Shop Management Software.
-This app is built using Java Swing and MySQL.
+This app is built using Java Swing and MSSSQL.

 **Project Name: WoodShop**